kmchuc/correlated-takehome/README.md

 <!-- USAGE EXAMPLES -->
 ### Usage
-I've deployed this app using Heroku, but since a front-end hasn't been made yet, I deployed the repo using Heroku, which could also run on Postman (https://www.postman.com/).
-As required, the repo runs on a PORT:4000, so either way should work with endpoints.
+I've deployed this app using Heroku, but since a front-end hasn't been made yet, the local host could also run on Postman (https://www.postman.com/).
+As required, the repo runs on a PORT:4000.

 ### "Set" endpoint:
 I created a '/set' endpoint using a POST HTTP method when containing a JSON POST body formating like: